 Life is too short not to make meaningful connections.
 Be authentic, follow your passion, cultivate relationships and use social media networking to accelerate your connections.
 Building a strong support network can open up doors for opportunity and is one of the most influential things you can do for your career success.

-Find other women that share your business goals, but don’t be afraid to move out of your comfort zone.
+Find other women in business that share your goals, but don’t be afraid to move out of your comfort zone.
 Do you see that shy person sitting in the corner?
 She may be your next client.
-Find ways to collaborate, especially as a solo entrepreneur, in order to reach a level of success you never thought possible.
+Find ways to collaborate, especially as an entrepreneur, in order to reach a level of success you never thought possible.

 - Schedule Time to Network